Dancer3809/python-tasks/README.md

 Compare a performance difference between the two solutions for alice.txt.

-# TODO: Change Queue implementation for queue that support close method
+# TODO: Add thread Events for listening for completed lines processing
 # TODO: Add process implementation